An introduction to using climbing and walking club huts.

 Unless otherwise stated huts are available for both men and women and equipped with beds or bunks.
 If details are not given in the list it is advisable to check with the hut booking secretary regarding fuel, blankets and cooking facilities.
 Members should take their own food and a sleeping bag; it's wise to check with the hut warden or booking secretary to see what else you might need to take.

 Members wishing to make use of the huts should approach the booking secretary in good time.
 Some clubs insist that hut bookings should be made by the secretary of the club wishing to use the hut, if possible the Club Secretary should make the request in writing.
-To find out where the huts are and who to contact, download the BMC hut list (pdf).
+To find out where the huts are and who to contact, go to our hut listings page.

 Fair treatment of huts